 During his tenure in Washington, DC, Nelson wrote legislation that created a network of national hiking trails and helped preserve the Appalachian Trail.
 He also sponsored the Wilderness Act, Alaska National Interest Lands Conservation Act, and National Environmental Lakeshore Act.

 Over his career, Nelson won the Ansel Adams Conservation Award, UN Environment Programme’s Only One World Award, and the Presidential Medal of Freedom.
-Born in 1916, he passed away in 2005, but his name is memorialized through the Gaylord Nelson Institute for Environmental Studies at the University of Wisconsin.
+Born in 1916, he passed away in 2005.
+But the Gaylord Nelson Institute for Environmental Studies at the University of Wisconsin memorializes him.

 #5 Famous Conservationists: Greta Thunberg

-Known for her blunt pleas challenging political and corporate leaders to do more, Thunberg has amassed a worldwide following, been nominated for the Nobel Peace Prize, and was named Time Magazine’s Person of the Year in 2019.
+With her blunt pleas challenging political and corporate leaders to do more, Thunberg has amassed a worldwide following.
+Since then she has received a nomination for the Nobel Peace Prize, and was Time Magazine’s Person of the Year in 2019.
 Not bad for someone who’s still in high school!

 #4 Famous Conservationists: HRH Prince Charles